 14 – Consecutive road games for the Canucks during the 2010 Winter Olympics.

-13 – Non game-days during the trip (not including Olympic break).
+13 – Non game-days (not including Olympic break).

 42 – Percent of overall travel taking place over the final nine days.